Sony Dash: History

 Sony announced the Dash at the 2010 Consumer Electronics Show.
 It was made available for sale in late April 2010.
 Originally the device was only usable in the United States, with users in other countries being locked out with the message "Error: Missing XAPI Service Mode".
 On June 25, Sony released a software upgrade allowing Dash to be used in other (if not all) countries, however subsequently restricted international service again in November 2011.
 The device does not have international power settings, and can only be powered by mains electricity of 120 volts, at 60 Hz, though this was confirmed false by different foreign users online, that the power adapter is able to work in 220 volts, requiring only the plug adapter.

 Sony introduced two updated versions of the Dash hardware in September 2011.
 The HID-B7 and HID-B70 refreshed the hardware, with the HID-B70 adding a battery backup.
 This revision of the Dash device removed Netflix and YouTube streaming support.

 On March 14, 2015 the Sony Dash stopped supporting all streaming content, including Netflix, Pandora, Slacker, and YouTube, although the device continued to authenticate with Sony and act as an alarm clock.
-While there has been no public response from the company, such service returned on April 24, 2015.
+While there was no public response from the company, such service returned on April 24, 2015.

 As of March 2016, Sony continued to provide limited support for the Dash, such as promised fixes for a leap year issue and a firmware update to address a problem with the control panel.

 In April 2017, Sony announced that it "will no longer support dash devices and functionality will terminate" as of July 2017.

-Chumby has initiated a program to try and offer continued support after Sony discontinued service.
+Chumby has initiated a program to try to offer continued support after Sony discontinued service.

 Chumby released their Dash patch on August 6, 2017 to allow Dashes to connect with the Chumby servers.